arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 The **Pillars of Object Oriented Programming** are **polymorphism**, **inheritance**, **abstraction** and **encapsulation**.
 We will be talking about each of these conceptually and as they appear in Java.

-The primary motivations underlying the pillars (and the goal to keep in mind throughout this lab) are increased code reusability and decreased code dublication.
+The primary motivations underlying the pillars (and the goals to keep in mind throughout this lab) are increased code reusability, decreased code dublication, and increased ease of code maintenance.
 In other words, [**don't repeat yourself** (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 Quoting the wiki linked above: